lattirust/lattirust/BLOGPOST.md

 To fully harness the computational capabilities of GPUs, this work focuses on accelerating key operations within the `lattirust-arithmetic` package, including matrix-matrix and matrix-vector operations, decomposition and recomposition processes, and number-theoretic transforms (NTT) for fast polynomial multiplication, and modular arithmetic.
 This post outlines a strategy for accelerating lattice-based cryptographic protocols on Nvidia GPUs by utilizing Ingonyama’s CUDA Backend.
 The primary goals are twofold: (1) achieving end-to-end integration with the ICICLE backend to enable the first deployment of the accelerated library and to evaluate the scope and implications of GPU acceleration, and (2) establishing both the theoretical and practical foundations for the eventual implementation of custom kernels tailored for further acceleration.
 This approach lays the groundwork for robust and scalable GPU-accelerated cryptographic solutions.
 At the time of writing, our contributions to Lattirust include:

-- Conducting research into GPU acceleration for arithmetic operations implemented in Lattirust and providing a detailed specification for integrating the ICICLE GPU backend.
+- Conducting research into GPU acceleration for arithmetic operations implemented in Lattirust and providing a detailed specification for integrating the ICICLE GPU backend [11](#icicle-backend).
 - Developing the accelerated version of the `lattirust-arithmetic` package with GPU-accelerated support for critical operations such as NTT, decomposition, recomposition, and matrix-vector computations.
 This implementation is seamlessly integrated with Ingonyama's ICICLE backend.
 - Performing an experimental evaluation of the accelerated library implementation and presenting preliminary benchmark results to validate its performance improvements.